-Theorem~\ref{theorem:main} reveals several interesting properties of NetLASSO, as discussed next.
+Theorem~\ref{theorem:main} reveals several interesting properties of DGT, as discussed next.

-$\bullet$ \textbf{Scalability with respect to the problem dimension.} For fixed network whose connectivity $\rho$ satisfies \eqref{eq:cond_rho_hig-prob-setting}, the dependency of the convergence rate on the ambient dimension $d$, the total sample size $N$, and sparsity level $s$ is only through the ratio $s \log d /N$.
-This implies that the convergence rate in \eqref{eq:convergece_whp_rep} is invariant under the high-dimensional scaling $s, N, d\to \infty$ and $s \log d /N=O(1)$--resulting in the global sample scaling $N=O(s\log d)$.
+$\bullet$ \textbf{Scalability with respect to the problem dimension.} For a fixed network with connectivity $\rho$ satisfying \eqref{eq:cond_rho_hig-prob-setting}, the dependency of the convergence rate on the ambient dimension $d$, the total sample size $N$, and sparsity level $s$ is only through the ratio $s \log d /N$.
+This implies that the convergence rate \eqref{eq:convergece_whp} is invariant under the asymptotics $s, N, d\to \infty$ and $s \log d /N=C$ ($C$ is an universal constant)--resulting in the global sample scaling $N=O(s\log d)$.

-$\bullet$ \textbf{Near optimal sample complexity.} When $s \log d/N = o(1)$, the residual error in~\eqref{eq:convergece_whp_rep} is of smaller order than the statistical precision $\|\htheta - \btheta^*\|^2$.
-Therefore, NetLASSO takes $O(\kappa \log (1/\varepsilon))$ iterations to reach an $\varepsilon$-neighborhood of a statistically optimal solution; this rate is of the same order of the centralized PGD under RSC/RSM~\cite{agarwal2012fast}.
-Note also that the condition $s \log d/N = o(1)$ (almost) matches the optimal sample complexity $N = \Omega (s \log (d/s))$ for model~\eqref{eq:I/O}, which is necessary for any centralized method to consistently estimate the $d$-dimensional, $s$-sparse $\btheta^*$ from $N$ samples.
+$\bullet$ \textbf{Near optimal sample complexity.} When $s \log d/N = o(1)$, the residual error in~\eqref{eq:convergece_whp} is of smaller order than the statistical precision $\|\htheta - \btheta^*\|^2$.
+Therefore, DGT takes $O(\kappa \log (1/\varepsilon))$ iterations to reach an $\varepsilon$-neighborhood of a statistically optimal solution; this rate is of the same order of the centralized PGD under RSC/RSM~\citep{agarwal2012fast}.
+Note also that the condition $s \log d/N = o(1)$ (almost) matches the optimal sample complexity $N = \Omega (s \log (d/s))$ for model~\eqref{eq:I/O} \citep{Wainwright_2019}, which is necessary for any centralized method to consistently estimate the $d$-dimensional, $s$-sparse $\btheta^*$ from $N$ samples.

-Since $N=n\cdot m$, the condition $s \log d/N = o(1)$ reveals an interesting interplay between statistical error, convergence rate, and network connectivity/communication cost, which is peculiar of the distributed setting: when agents do not have enough local samples $n$ for statistical consistency but the overall sample size $N$ across the network suffices--a situation that happens, e.g., when $m$ is large (large-scale network), NetLASSO still achieves centralized statistical accuracy at linear rate provided that the network is ``sufficently'' connected, i.e., $\rho \leq \texttt{poly}(m,\kappa)^{-1}$.
+Since $N=n\cdot m$, the condition $s \log d/N = o(1)$ reveals an interesting interplay between statistical error, convergence rate, and network connectivity/communication cost, which is peculiar of the distributed setting: when agents do not have enough local samples $n$ for statistical consistency but the overall sample size $N$ across the network suffices--a situation that happens, e.g., when $m$ is large (large-scale network)--DGT still achieves centralized statistical accuracy at linear rate, provided that the network is ``sufficiently'' connected, i.e., $\rho \leq \texttt{poly}(m,\kappa)^{-1}$.
 Therefore, the insufficiency of the local sample size is compensated by higher communication costs.
-The impact of network parameters and topology on the convergence of NetLASSO is further elaborated next.
+The impact of network parameters and topology on the convergence of DGT is further elaborated next.